Create and populate a dataset

 All tabular data is associated with a table and each dataset can have one or more tables.
 While you may release a dataset without any tables, this will be of limited use to other researchers, as Redivis provides numerous tools for understanding, querying, and generally working with tabular data.

-If you haven't already worked with data in a project, we strongly recommend exploring that before creating dataset so you can understand how researchers will work with your data.
+If you haven't already worked with data in a workflow, we strongly recommend exploring that before creating dataset so you can understand how researchers will work with your data.

 When you're ready to upload data, we have broken that out into a separate guide.